camarguinho/eda-challenge/README.md

 - An endpoint returning all the messages stored from the topic.
 Suggested path to access this endpoint (using GET verb): `/topic`, `/consume`

-You can of course add others endpoints if you want.
+You can of course add other endpoints if you want.

 You are encouraged to use [reactive messaging extension](https://smallrye.io/smallrye-reactive-messaging/smallrye-reactive-messaging/3.9/index.html) to manage the publish and subscribe workflows.